MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/share-desktop-flows-that-contain-cloud-connector-actions.md

 ## Executing a shared desktop flow that contains cloud connector actions as a user

 - Makers with **user** access on a shared desktop flow must always bring their own connections during execution.
-- They can only perform attended, console initiated runs.
+- They can only perform attended.
+Console initiated runs.

-Once you execute a shared desktop flow that contains cloud connector actions through the console you will be prompted by the **bring your own connection** dialog to provide a valid connection to be used.
+Once you execute a shared desktop flow that contains cloud connector actions through the console, you are prompted by the **bring your own connection** dialog to provide a valid connection to be used.

 :::image type="content" source="media/share-desktop-flows-that-contain-cloud-connector-actions/bring-your-own-connection.png" alt-text="Screenshot of the BYOC dialog" border="false":::